-- WWL, with the help of the Council, has succeeded in creating the premier event space in New Zealand. - We already hold a significant numbers of public events; WOW, Pinot Noir, HomeGrown, Chinese New Year, Guy Fawkes, 24hr Relay, Ride for Life, Diwali, International Festival of the Arts, the Fringe Festival, and the Dragon Boat festival to name a few. - WWL is still working on improving and evolving this calendar and we are currently investigating feasibility of a tensile structure to provide a semi-permanent venue, and offering an ice-skating rink.
+- WWL, with the help of the Council, has succeeded in creating the premier event space in New Zealand. - We already hold a significant numbers of public events; WOW, Pinot Noir, HomeGrown, Chinese New Year, Guy Fawkes, 24hour Relay, Ride for Life, Diwali, International Festival of the Arts, the Fringe Festival, and the Dragon Boat festival to name a few.